roman-milk/roman-milk.github.io/the-black-wedding.md

  Needless to say, Zack had found true satisfaction.

  And thanks to the fact that he was almost drowning in black pussy, smothered constantly between huge black tits, or juicy black asses, Zack never looked back at his old life.
-Report_Story #19
+9